Asynchronous Capacity per Unit Cost: Introduction

 \section{Introduction}

 Synchronization is an important component of any communication system.
-To understand the cost of synchronization on communication performance, it is helpful to divide applications into two rough types.
+To understand the cost of synchronization, it is helpful to divide applications into two rough types.
 In the first type, transmission of data happens on a continuous basis.
 Examples are voice and video.
-The cost of initially acquiring symbol synchronization, say by sending a pilot sequence, is relatively small in such applications because the cost can be amortized over the many symbols transmitted.
-In the second type, transmissions are very bursty, with very small amounts of data transmitted once in a long while.
+The cost of initially acquiring synchronization, say by sending a pilot sequence, is relatively small in such applications because the cost is amortized over the many symbols transmitted.
+In the second type, transmissions are very bursty, with amounts of data transmitted once in a long while.
 Examples are sensor networks with sensor nodes transmitting measured data once in a while.
 The cost of acquiring synchronization is relatively more significant in such applications because the number of bits transmitted per burst is relatively small.

 What is the fundamental limitation due to the lack of {\em a priori} synchrony between the transmitter and the receiver in bursty communication?
-While there has been a lot of research on specific synchronization algorithms, this question has only recently been pursued \cite{TCW3,TCW}.
+While there has been a lot of research on specific synchronization algorithms, this question has only recently been pursued \cite{CTW,TCW,TCWj2}.
 In their model, transmission of a message starts at a random time unknown to the receiver.
 The performance measure is the data rate: the number of bits in the message divided by the elapsed time between the instant information starts being sent and the instant it is decoded.

 The data rate is a sensible performance metric for bursty communication if the information to be communicated is delay-sensitive.
 Then, maximizing the data rate is equivalent to minimizing the time to transmit the burst of data.
-In many applications, however, the allowable delay may not be so tightly constrained, so the data rate is less relevant a measure than the {\em energy} needed to transmit the information.
+In certain applications, however, the allowable delay may not be so tightly constrained, so the data rate is less relevant a measure than the {\em energy} needed to transmit the information.
 In this case, the minimum energy needed to transmit one bit of information is an appropriate fundamental measure.
 Thus, we are led to ask the following question: what is the impact of asynchrony on the minimum energy needed to transmit one bit of information?